A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - increased susceptibility to erosion

-It is actively accelerated through management.
+It is actively accelerated by cultivation.

 3.3 Water retention capacity and organic matter

-- Field capacity
+- field capacity

 - plant-available water